fallen-icarus/cardano-loans/GettingStarted.md

   --loan-asset 'lovelace' \
   --stdout)

-# This name comes from the datum.
+# This name comes from the curennt ActiveDatum.
 loanIdTokenName='a07d02e5a58f6714075dad0476d7a627e12d93ce54e05f0c5ed26099a239e532'

 activeBeacon="${activePolicyId}.${activeTokenName}"